-The HIT program is in Candidacy Status, pending accreditation review by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM), the Health Information Technology program prepares graduates to write the national accreditation examination for the Registered Health Information Technician.
+The HIT program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The Health Information Technology programprepares graduates to wite the national accreditation examination for the Registered Health Information Technician (RHIT).

 Priority is given to applicants with an ACT Composite of 16 or higher (or an equivalent score on the ASSET test).
 Applicants must fill out a program application.
 Students are admitted on a first come, first serve basis of qualified applicants.